MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 > [!IMPORTANT]
 > \*\* WebView2 support for Windows 7 and Windows Server 2008 R2 has the same support cycle as Microsoft Edge.
 For more information, navigate to [Microsoft Edge supported Operating Systems][DeployedgeMicrosoftEdgeSupportedOS].

-WebView2 also works in the following Windows Embedded releases
+WebView2 also works on the following Windows Embedded releases.

 *   Windows IoT Enterprise LTSC x32
 *   Windows IoT Enterprise LTSC x64